-- Complete academic course requirements with a grade of C or above in all degree courses [A degree course is any course that is listed in the bulletins page as a Major Requirement for the Master of Science Degree in Nutrition and Dietetics] (Students are allowed one grade of C throughout the program) - Complete all education and university requirements pertaining to the major - Maintain a 3.0 cumulative GPA on a 4.0 scale - Successfully complete five supervised practice experiences - Have no outstanding financial or other program obligations (examples include exam review course attendance, self-assessment tool survey completion, exit survey completion, etc.)
+- Complete academic course requirements with a grade of C or above in all degree courses [A degree course is any course that is listed in the bulletins page as a Major Requirement for the Master of Science Degree in Nutrition and Dietetics - Complete all education and university requirements pertaining to the major - Maintain a 3.0 cumulative GPA on a 4.0 scale

+• Have no outstanding financial or other program obligations (examples include exam review course attendance, self-assessment tool survey completion, exit survey completion, etc.)

-Based on the ACEND benchmark for program completion (within 150% of the time planned for completion), this would equal a period of 3 years once a student is accepted into the Coordinated Program.
+Based on the ACEND benchmark for program completion (within 150% of the time planned for completion), this would equal a period of four and one-half years once a student is accepted into the three year (includes two summers) Coordinated Program.